Donovand4/ConditionalAccessPolicyReport/README.md

                 Add the new Insider Risk Condition.
     11 April 2025:
                 Added certificate authentication.
+    2 May 2025:
+                Split out the CSS and HTML body into separate files to reduce the length of the script.

 # Description
     The script will generate a report for all the Conditional Access Policies and Named Locations used in the Entra ID Tenant.